Last reviewed on 24th October 2023 by Martin Alexander (Mortgage Advisor)

-Portfolio mortgages can simplify finances for landlords, as that’s what they’re primarily designed for.
-With recent news regarding tax and stamp duty laws, landlords are forever looking at methods to increase their investment income.
-Further changes in 2020 will lower the amount of tax relief a landlord can claim.
-Rather than using the interest on the loan to offset as an expense, landlords will no longer be able to do this at the same rate.
+Portfolio mortgages can simplify finances for landlords.
+With changes in tax and stamp duty laws, landlords are looking for ways to increase their investment income.
+Further changes have reduced the amount of tax relief landlords can claim.
+For instance, it’s no longer possible to offset interest as an expense like in previous years.

-By 2020, changes in corporation tax will also decrease to 17% for annual profits up to £300,000.
-As a result, more landlords are considering placing their portfolios under limited companies and moving to a single portfolio mortgage.
+Corporation tax also increased to 25% in April 2023.
+As a result, more landlords are placing their portfolios under limited companies or moving to a single portfolio mortgage.

 What is a portfolio mortgage?

-A portfolio mortgage allows landlords to place all of their buy to let mortgages under one mortgage.
-A portfolio mortgage is treated as a single account.
-Rather than having separate lenders for each property, the entire portfolio is undertaken by one lender, hence one monthly payment.
-The portfolio is registered as a limited company and finances and expenditures are treated exactly the same as any other business model.
+A portfolio mortgage allows landlords to place all their buy to let mortgages under one mortgage.
+Rather than having separate lenders for each property, the entire portfolio is undertaken by one lender.
+This allows landlords to have a single monthly payment under one mortgage account.

-If a landlord had ten properties on separate mortgages, then there would be ten monthly outgoings to multiple lenders.
-A portfolio mortgage would allow a landlord to solely focus on a single mortgage payment each month to a single lender.
-One monthly mortgage payment is perhaps easier to manage in comparison to multiple mortgage payments across the month.
+If a landlord has ten properties on separate mortgages, there would be ten monthly payments to multiple lenders.
+A portfolio mortgage lets landlords focus on a single monthly mortgage payment to one lender.
+One monthly mortgage payment is easier to manage than numerous monthly payments.

-Lenders introduced portfolio mortgages to allow landlords to manage their buy to let finances with greater clarity.
-Rather than having multiple mortgage statements, portfolio mortgages allow for one monthly statement and one payment, simple.
-Landlords with portfolios don’t have to have a portfolio mortgage and it is entirely optional.
+Lenders introduced portfolio mortgages for landlords to manage their buy to let finances with greater clarity.
+Rather than having multiple mortgage statements, landlords have one monthly account and one payment, simple.

 Portfolio mortgage rates

-Portfolio mortgage rates are calculated on existing rates across the portfolio.
-If a landlord has ten properties for instance, each property will have its own mortgage rate.
+Portfolio mortgage rates are calculated on existing rates across your portfolio.
+If you have ten properties, each property will have its own mortgage rate.
 A portfolio mortgage will incorporate each mortgage rate into one single rate.
 As a result, the rate of a portfolio mortgage will generally be the average of mortgage rates across the portfolio.